MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-infrastructure.md

 Some Azure hosting resources have other ways to indicate environment variables.
 For example,

-* Azure Functions App uses the `local.settings.json` file.
+* [Azure Functions](/azure/azure-functions/functions-overview) uses the [`local.settings.json`](/azure/azure-functions/functions-develop-local#local-settings-file) file.
 This file is used to store the environment variables that are used by the application runtime.
 It can also be used for your own app-specific environment variables.
 This file is **not** checked into source control.

 ### Cloud environment variables